cyclehelmets.org

 However, much higher levels of abandoning cycling have been recorded among teenagers, with 90% of teenage girls ceasing to cycle at one Sydney school.

-These falls in cycle use do not recover quickly and there is a long-term change in the profile of cycling.
+These falls in cycle use have not recovered quickly and there has been a long-term change in the profile of cycling.
 In Western Australia, concerted publicity, population growth and higher fuel prices returned cycling to its pre-law level in absolute numbers after ten years, but there was little recovery amongst children or for utility journeys.
-Relative to population, cycling levels remained suppressed.
-Cycling casualties, however, were higher than ever before.
+Relative to population, cycling levels remain suppressed.
+Cycling casualties, moreover, are higher than ever before.

 Cycle helmet promotion, outside the context of helmet laws, has also been shown to be a strong disincentive to cycle use.
 As well as deterring individuals, it deters institutional support for the promotion of cycling by creating concern about liability if people who are encouraged to cycle do not wear helmets.